-We acknowledge there may be those for whom even a minimal contribution may not be Possible and in those cases therapy will still be provided.
-Fees will be charged for missed sessions unless 24 hours notice is given.
+We acknowledge there may be those for whom even a minimal contribution is not possible and in those cases therapy will still be provided.

 CARI has provided an average of 2,350 hours of therapy a year in the past five years.
 There are approximately 100 families per year (120 adults and 70 children) that have been helped since 2006.

 No the child centred therapy and support services provided by CARI are not residential.

 Yes CARI is a registered charity managed by a Board of Directors and a company limited by guarantee and has therefore produced audited accounts since its foundation in 1989.
 Charity number CHY 9491

 CARI is dependent on State funding from the Tusla and other statutory agencies and on voluntary contributions raised through community and corporate fundraising.

 - CARI depends on continuing public support to ensure that our vital work with children and families can continue and grow.

 - We also rely on volunteer assistance and active fundraising to allow us to provide a wide range of services for those who need them.

 - Here are a few examples of the many ways you could help us raise much needed funds by becoming a fundraiser for CARI.

 - By taking part in one of the many and varied CARI events each year; search @caricharity on social channels for more